reg2005/certbot-dns-selectel/docs/index.rst

-.. certbot-dns-selectel documentation master file, created by sphinx-quickstart on Thu Nov  7 15:49:18 2019.
+.. certbot-dns-selectel-v2 documentation master file, created by sphinx-quickstart on Thu Nov  7 15:49:18 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to certbot-dns-selectel's documentation!
+Welcome to certbot-dns-selectel-v2's documentation!
 ================================================

 .. toctree::